 Plant Hedge Rows.
 Barn owls are often struck by cars while crossing road ways in search of food.
 This is a greater problem for barn owls than other owls because this species traditionally flies low when in search of food which puts them directly in the way of vehicles.
 In addition to not littering, planting hedge rows will cause the barn owls to raise in elevation when they fly over the road thus being less likely to get hit.

-Help Preserve a field near you.
-Encouraging State Representatives to preserve Pa farm land benefits local farms as well as barn owls who need the fields to hunt.
+Help preserve a field near you.
+Encouraging State Representatives to preserve Pennsylvania farm land benefits local farms as well as barn owls who need the fields to hunt.
 Preserving old barns and other older buildings on the farms also ensures the barn owl will have a place to nest.
 Shopping at local farmers markets and farms that use sustainable and ecologically friendly practices can also help the owls and our local farmers.